-- knives or weapons
+- Knives or weapons

-- alcohol
+- Alcohol

-- illegal drugs
+- Illegal drugs

-- stolen items
+- Stolen items

-- tobacco/vapes/lighters and cigarette papers
+- Tobacco/vapes/lighters and cigarette papers

-- fireworks
+- Fireworks

-- pornographic images
+- Pornographic images

+- Mobile Phone (If required to hand in)

-- any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student).
+- Any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student).

 - So-called "legal high" drugs including those which are edible (regardless of whether they are technically legal or illegal) and/or anything pertaining to be a drug.

 Where an item prohibited by this behaviour policy is seized as the result of a search and it is an electronic device such as a mobile telephone, the member of staff who seized the item may inspect the data on it, if he/she thinks that there is a good reason to do so.
 For this purpose, the member of staff has a good reason if he/she reasonably suspects that the data or file on the device in question has been or could be used to cause harm, to disrupt teaching or break the school rules.
-The school also reserves the right to inspect data3 on any electronic device which is confiscated by a member of staff.
+The school also reserves the right to inspect data on any electronic device which is confiscated by a member of staff.
 The school is entitled to retain the device if it contains material which has been or could be used to cause harm to disrupt teaching or break the school rules.